 On this particular trip, we left our car at the Tukwila Station and hopped on the link light rail headed downtown.
 This was fast and easier than driving and finding a place to park downtown.
 We were able to buy a day pass for the light rail which saved us some money.
 We got off in Pioneer Square and walked down to the waterfront.

-The advice given to us at the Visitor Center to take Marion Street down and use the pedestrian foot bridge was very helpful.
+The advice given to us by Seattle Southside RTA was to take Marion Street down and use the pedestrian foot bridge.
+This was very helpful.
 We stopped at Top Pot bakery and got a very yummy fresh baked cinnamon and sugar doughnut.

 We were a little early for our cruise so we decided to have dinner at the Red Robin on pier 55.
 We both ordered burgers, my husband "ghosted" his and added some of their new garlic Aioli sauce which spiced it up and made his extra delicious.
 The great food coupled with great service made this meal extra special.
 We let our server know we were getting ready to go on a cruise and they were very quick getting us our food so we had enough time to enjoy our meal.